ostrosco/device_query/README.md

 # Dependencies

-Windows and macOS shouldn't require any special software to be installed for `device_query` to work properly.
+Windows shouldn't require any special software to be installed for `device_query` to work properly.
 On Linux, the X11 development libraries are required for `device_query` to query state from the OS.

 On Ubuntu/Debian:
 ```